top of page

 How to Break Free From Feeling Lost After Music School

-Well, it’s not about superficial pep talks or telling yourself to “just keep practicing.”
-The work here is deeper, but it can also be gentle and freeing.
+It’s not about superficial pep talks or telling yourself to “just keep practicing.”
+The work is deeper, but it can be gentle and freeing.

 Here are three essential steps to help you break free: